teja624/docker-atom-tutorial/README.md

 - Application (NGINX, MySQL, any many, many, many others)
 - Additional OS or App Config.

 A complete environment?
 Yes.
 Sounds to good to be true right?
-It does.
 Let's pick an application and test it out: Nginx.

 Nginx (pronounced "engine-x") is an open source reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer, HTTP cache, and a web server (origin server).
 It's a great choice because it's a web server that immediately gives us a Web front-end to go to verify it all installed correctly.